 - phentermine, a weight loss medicine

-- tryptophan, contained in some multivitamin and herbal preparations
+- tryptophan, contained in some protein-based foods and herbal preparations

-- sumatriptan, naratriptan and zolmitriptan, used for treating migraines
+- triptans, used for treating migraines e.g. sumatriptan, naratriptan and zolmitriptan

 - St John's Wort (Hypericum perforatum), a herbal remedy for mood disorders

-- other SSRIs (e.g. fluoxetine, citalopram, paroxetine, fluvoxamine)
+- other SSRIs e.g. fluoxetine, citalopram, paroxetine and fluvoxamine

-- other medicines for depression, mood disorders or social anxiety disorder, such as dothiepin, desipramine, amitriptyline, lithium and venlafaxine
+- other medicines for depression, mood disorders or social anxiety disorder e.g. dothiepin, desipramine, amitriptyline, lithium and venlafaxine

-- medicines called antipsychotics, used to treat psychoses, schizophrenia and other conditions which affect the way you think, feel or act
+- antipsychotics, used to treat psychoses, schizophrenia and other conditions which affect the way you think, feel or act

 - prochlorperazine, used to prevent or treat severe nausea and vomiting